jasunsjs/Run-and-Jump/README.md

 # Run-and-Jump

-A 2-player platform game.
+A 2-player multiplayer platform game using Java Socket programming

-Made using Java.